MaiDaoLor/credit-risk-classification/README.md

 # credit-risk-classification

 ## Description
-In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+In this Challenge, I’ll use various techniques to train and evaluate a model based on loan risk.
+I’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-## Description
-In this challenge, we'll use our knowledge of Python, and utilize Unsupervised Larning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 ##  Process